Memorizing these TOEFL PDF Download is sufficient to pass the exam.

 Test Detail:

 The TOEFL (Test of English as a Foreign Language) is a standardized test conducted by the Educational Testing Service (ETS) to measure the English language proficiency of non-native English speakers.
 The test is widely recognized and accepted by universities, colleges, and institutions around the world.
-Here is a detailed overview of the TOEFL, including the number of questions and time, course outline, test objectives, and test syllabus.
+Here is a detailed overview of the TOEFL, including the number of questions and time, course outline, exam objectives, and exam syllabus.

 Number of Questions and Time:

-1. practicing Section:
+1. reading Section:

 - Number of Questions: Approximately 30-40 questions